 - The United States announces the "victory of democracy" and provides informational and, if necessary, strong support for the new regime.

 REGULARITIES OF THE REVOLUTIONARY PROCESS

 This technology, originally tested in Serbia, has been successfully applied in Georgia and Ukraine.
-Every color revolution that occurred in these states has general laws that reveal external influence.
-Associate Professor of the Humanities Department of the Russian Academy of National Economy and Public Administration under the President of the Russian Federation Sergey Bespalov, candidate of historical sciences, in his work “Two Projects for the Post-Soviet Space: Forced Democratization or Stabilization of Existing Regimes?”
-Names eight basic laws:
+Each color revolution that has taken place in these states has general patterns that reveal external influence.
+Associate Professor of the Department of Humanities of the Russian Academy of National Economy and Public Administration under the President of the Russian Federation, candidate historical Sergey Bespalov in his work "Two projects for the post-Soviet space: forced democratization or stabilization of existing regimes?" names eight basic patterns:

 - the existence of a clear plan of action by opposition forces, initially providing for the possibility of going beyond the constitutional framework.
 In accordance with this plan, the opposition proceeds to mass protest actions the day before, during and immediately after the parliamentary or presidential elections.
 The opposition refuses to acknowledge the results of the upcoming elections, declaring the inevitable large-scale falsification of the voting results.
 The basis for such a statement was really serious violations of the democratic procedure of the election process.
 However, they fit into the framework of previous election campaigns of previous years, which opposition politicians did not consider it possible to use as a basis for decisive actions, realizing that without large-scale support from abroad, such actions will not only be doomed to failure, but also discredit their organizers politicians who went beyond the law;

 - international recognition of the new, revolutionary power and, accordingly, delegitimization of the former power;